Joystream/joystream/testnets/acropolis/discovery-module.md

 - `bootstrapNodes`: A vector of bootstrap nodes maintained by sudo.

-- `peerIdByAccount`: A map of Account IDs to `IPNSPeerId`.
+- `PeerIdByAccount`: A map of Account IDs to `IPNSPeerId`.
 The map value also contains lifetime parameters in order to gracefully remove outdated entries.

 - `AccountInfoLifetime`: A time-to-live for entries in the `PeerIdByAccount` table.